Joely/courseraGCData/README.md

 - Selects a subset of data, icluding columns for subject ID, activity ID, activity name and any value coumn with the text "mean()" or "std()" in it

-- Creates a tidy dataset, calculating the mean for every value for each combination of activity and subject
+- Creates a tidy dataset, calculating the mean of each variable for each combination of activity and subject

 - Exports the tidy dataset to "tidyData.txt"